SaloniSaxena01/Data-Structure-and-Algorithms/5. Strings/README.md

 Supports all natural languages

 Stored in 2 bytes in main memory.
 Represented in form of hexadecimal code.
 So these are represented in 4 digits of hexadecimal.

+> '\0' is the end of string character also known as String Delimeter, NULL Character or String Terminator.